-As we’re heading into shorter days and longer nights, in the northern hemisphere at least, I thought this would be a good time for a bokeh photography tutorial on how to create bokeh backgrounds and foregrounds.
+The best thing about winter, with shorter days and longer nights, is it’s an ideal time to create bokeh in photos.
+So here’s a bokeh photography tutorial on how to create bokeh backgrounds and foregrounds.

-It’s something you can do indoors and images with beautiful bokeh to make you feel warm and cozy.
-Soon, many of us will be putting up our Christmas trees, which is a perfect subject for bokeh photography.
+What’s more, it’s something you can do indoors and images with beautiful bokeh make you feel warm and cozy.
+Christmas trees are a perfect subject for bokeh photography, as are fairy lights.

 What is bokeh?

 Bokeh isn’t just the out of focus blur in the background of a photo.
-This is a common misunderstanding.
+This is such a common misunderstanding, but here’s a full explanation on the difference between ordinary background blur and bokeh.

 The definition of bokeh is that it’s the out of focus spectral highlights in the blurred part of an image, usually the background.

 In other words it’s the lights, or small reflections of light in the out of focus part of a photo.
-The bokeh effect can also be in the foreground of photos, as you’ll see lower down the page.
+The bokeh effect can also be in the out of focus foreground of photos, as you’ll see lower down the page.

 How to pronounce bokeh